DC Streetcar: Closure

+In May 2025, DC Mayor Muriel Bowser announced a 2026 budget proposal that would end funding for the streetcars.
+She said the service would be replaced within two years by an electric trolleybus that will use its overhead electric wires.
+In October 2025, she announced more budget cuts and said the system would close in March 2026.

+The system ceased operations on March 31, 2026.

 Rolling stock

-Current railcar fleet
+Railcar fleet

 A United Streetcar-built streetcar to be used on the DC Streetcar system being tested along H Street NE in December 2014.

-The D.C. government owns six streetcars that serve the system, built by two manufacturers to very similar designs.
+The D.C. government owned six streetcars that served the system, built by two manufacturers to very similar designs.

 The first three streetcars, numbered 101 through 103, were ordered in 2005 and built in the Czech Republic in 2007 by Inekon Trams, for the Anacostia line, but because of delays in the start of construction of the line in Washington, they were stored in the Czech Republic until December 2009.
 They are model 12 Trio.
 The second set of streetcars, initially numbered 13-001 through 13-003 (subsequently renumbered 201–203), were built in the U.S. in 2013 by United Streetcar, of Oregon, based on a Skoda design (model Skoda 10T) that was originally developed jointly by Inekon and Skoda, and the shared design history explains the similarity between the two designs.
 They are United Streetcar model 100.
 The first United car was delivered to DC Streetcar in January 2014 and the third and last in June 2014.
 Visually, the United units differ from the Inekon cars in appearance with different fiberglass driver compartments, and cowling, but the overall dimensions are identical.

-Each car is 8 ft wide and 66 ft long, and each car consists of three connected sections, a design known as an articulated streetcar.
+Each car was 8 ft wide and 66 ft long, and each car consists of three connected sections, a design known as an articulated streetcar.